wordgirlpbs/wordgirlpbs/README.md

 boops and crowns are welcome and appreciated

-my emotes arent stacked that well so sorry for the slow reaction times
+my emotes arent stacked that well so sorry for the slow reaction times9

 im usually in cosplay so if you recognize who im cosplaying feel free to talk to me (especially if its ***wordgirl***)